Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Pros:

-- Genuinely free with no meaningful limitations
+- Genuinely free with no real limitations

 - Vector editing is more capable than Canva's